Viz.js is a collection of packages for working with Graphviz in JavaScript.

 Returned by

-level?: "error" | "warning"
+level?: "error" | "warning"message: string

 In addition to strings in DOT syntax, rendering methods accept graph objects.